TheGreatPintoJ/PintoKits/README.md

 ## Configuration

 - The plugin generates a `kits.yml` file in the plugin's data folder.
-- Use the plguins's commands to edit the kits,
+- Use the plugins's commands to edit the kits,
 **DO NOT EDIT THE KITS.YML FILE**

 ## Commands